razzmatazz/homebrew-omnisharp-roslyn/README.md

 Then you can install omnisharp with:

+ - `brew install omnisharp-mono`

+or

-`brew install omnisharp`
+ - `brew install omnisharp-netcoreapp`.

+`omnisharp-netcoreapp` version supports the .NET Core-based development while `omnisharp-mono` can be used for ordinary .csproj/.sln projects.
+NOTE: this description maybe be out of date/incorrect.
+Try both to see which one fits you if unsure.

+You cannot install both `omnisharp-mono` and `omnisharp-netcoreapp` versions at the same time for now.

 ## Dependencies

-The formula specifies `mono` and `dnvm` (through the aspnet/dnx tap) as dependencies and will install these via homebrew if they are not found.
-If you have a pre-existing non-homebrew install of these, you can use `--without-mono` and/or `--without-dnvm` with the install command to skip installing those via brew.
+The `omnisharp-mono` formula specifies `mono` as dependency and will install it if `mono` was not installed via homebrew.
+If you have a pre-existing non-homebrew install of mono, you can use `--without-mono` with the install command to skip installing those via brew.

 ## Upgrading

-Like other homebrew formula, when updates are available you can upgrade with `brew update` and `brew upgrade omnisharp`.
+Like other homebrew formula, when updates are available you can upgrade with `brew update` and `brew upgrade omnisharp(-mono|-netcoreapp)`.